Seddryck/Expressif/README.md

 Assert.That(result, Is.EqualTo("Nikol Tesl"));
 ```

-You can chain the functions to apply to the initial value by using the operator pipe (`|`).
+You can chain the functions with the operator pipe (`|`).
 The functions are executed from left to right.

 ```csharp
 var expression = new Expression("lower | remove-chars(a)");
 var result = expression.Evaluate("Nikola Tesla");
 Assert.That(result, Is.EqualTo("nikol tesl"));
 ```
-It's possible to use variables as function parameters. the name of the variables must always start by an arobas (`@`)
+It's possible to use variables as function parameters.
+The name of the variables must always start by an arobas (`@`)

 ```csharp
 var context = new Context();